An Exterior EFT for Hawking Radiation: grSK and derivation of exterior EFT

-where $S_{\text{bare}}$ is the bare action defined in Eq.\eqref{eq:ActionPhi3} and $S_{\text{c.t.}}$ constitute the counter terms.
+where $S_{\text{bare}}$ is the bare action defined in Eq.\eqref{eq:ActionPhi3} and $S_{\text{c.t.}}$ constitute the counter-terms.
 The counter-terms regulate the divergences that appear in the correlation functions of the holographically dual CFT operator $\mathcal{O}$ dual to the bulk field $\phi$.
 For more details, see \cite{Jana:2020vyx}.
-The bare action can be perturbatively expanded in the bulk coupling strength $\lambda_{3\text{B}}$.